One of the final hassles of moving that you have to figure out is storage.

 A large metal box delivered to your home for storing your items is known as a storage container.
 You will have the option to load the container yourself or hire movers to load it for you.

-Many storage container companies will allow you to keep the container on your property, have it moved to your new address or have the container transported to a storage or warehouse facility.
+Many storage container companies, like U-Pack, will allow you to keep the container on your property, have it moved to your new address or have the container transported to a storage or warehouse facility.

 Portable storage containers are built to last with excellent durability and weatherproofing.
 Often, these containers are also referred to as moving pods or pod storage, since they can serve as moving containers.